lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ~~~~
 {: #Fig-Example-Unreliable title='Transmission in No-ACK mode of a SCHC Packet carried by 11 SCHC Fragments'}

-In the following examples, N (i.e. the size if the FCN field) is 3 bits.
+In the following examples, N (the size of the FCN field) is 3 bits.
 Therefore, the All-1 FCN value is 7.

 {{Fig-Example-Win-NoLoss-NACK}} illustrates the transmission in ACK-on-Error mode of a SCHC Packet fragmented in 11 tiles, with one tile per SCHC Fragment, MAX_WIND_FCN=6 and no lost SCHC Fragment.